yl2811-cmd/Showheel/wwwroot/story-engl.md

 A unique perspective (not repeated): Scale.
 What does it look like to have a million people scattered across a planet?
 Big cities are one thing, outposts of 200 people are another—here, Anna's arrival itself is "the thread on the loom being stretched taut."
 The Archeon civilization wasn't just about canyon cities and trading hubs—its capillaries were these small settlements on the grasslands, connected by shuttle people.

 **Seed #3 Candidate – Young Apprentice's Gaze:** A settlement of 200 people, everyone visible.
 Anna sees a thirteen or fourteen-year-old helping to move things or doing some small chores.
 Her gaze lingers for three seconds longer.
 Then she turns and continues walking.
 This moment in the small outpost is more intimate than in Atheria or Iris because no crowd can disappear into it.

+; [Perception Evolution Anchor Point - "Integration is still ongoing, sharing has disappeared" empty beat - Deployed from timelapse Part V instruction]
+★ Station 2's outpost is the best deployment location for this beat.
+Anna is using this small outpost to inspect a hydraulic system or pipe.
+Place your hand on it.
+What do you hear—perhaps a change in the frequency of a bearing about to come loose, or perhaps the stratification of water flow inside a pipe.
+She stopped.
+The feeling of that stop was exactly the same as that of M-06 River Stone from her childhood—her body did what Edmund had taught her.
+But Edmund is gone.
+The laughter of "the world suddenly has one more person" will never return.
+She continued working.
+When she finished, she left.
+Without telling anyone.
+Reader knew she heard it.
+That laugh, "There's one more person in the world," had just been fully shown in episodes 22 and 23.
+★ Function: To prepare for the emotional energy of the three-second pause in Lia's translation in Ep42-43.
+Without this empty beat where "no one caught it," Lia's "catch" weight wasn't enough.
+Lia is the first person in six years to receive Anna's perceptions from the outside.
+Echo: M-06 (Edmund shares highlight) → Here (share disappears) → Ep42-43 (Lia catches)

 | Layer | Our Understanding |
 |---|---|